 Think of it as your own at-home head-shaving party: you choose the date, the location, ask a housemate to be the barber, even live-stream to friends and family … there are many ways to make it fun – all while funding lifesaving research for kids with cancer.Make Your Virtual Shave Fun

-The current pandemic has impacted Head-Shaving events that fund childhood cancer research.
-A loss in donations means less research and fewer new treatments for kids with cancer.
-To combat this, the fight against childhood cancers must go virtual.See the Impact of St. Baldrick's
+Fewer donations means less research and slower progress to new treatments for kids with cancer.
+And the pandemic has severely affected the head-shaving events that fuel that fundraising.
+To combat this, the fight to Conquer Kids Cancer must go virtual.See the Impact of St. Baldrick's